By using this site, you agree to the Privacy Policy and Terms of Use.

 Follow:

 Calvin Kaumba Chikenge is an award-winning Zambian multimedia sports journalist well known for his exclusive stories and feature writing.
 He was voted 2023/24 MTN/FAZ Super League journalist of the year.
 In addition to reporting on sports for Spring TV, he interned for the Zambia Daily Mail newspaper.
-He has contributed to numerous international publications, including the Guardian in the UK, and is currently the editor of BolaNews.
+He is the current Ballon d'Or juror and has contributed to numerous international publications, including the Guardian in the UK, and is the editor of BolaNews.

 Previous Article Christian Saile.
 (Photo/courtesy) Saile attracts interest from Super Sport United after flopping at Kaizer Chiefs